Gig Harbor Invitational

 L-D: I am old school.
 I look for a great value/criterion debate and a reason why your interpretation of the resolution and the evidence you provide is superior to your opponents.

 P-F: I just want each team to explain why they have the superior position on the resolution.
 Be nice to each other, as I will deduct speaker points if you seem aggressive.
+I will only judge on a framework if and only if both teams agree to the framework.
 There is no room for rudeness.

 Congress: I like to see the debate advanced.
 I don't want a lot of evidence, just a few pieces explained well.
-Also, I am looking for civility.
+Civility - this is huge.
+I've found Congress in the 2019-20 season to be rude and unkind.
+This will play in my speech scores and rankings.
+You can be passionate, just don't be mean/rude/harsh in your tone.
 Be clear in your questions.

 Steph Glascock Paradigm